Mountain Rail Adventures – Pocahontas County Excursions

 Cass Scenic Railroad:

-After a ride on the Rocket, drive on over to the Cass Scenic Railroad (a mere 29 minutes from Durbin via WV 92-S) to experience the world’s largest collection of operational coal-fired Shay locomotives.
+The Cass Scenic Railroad features the world’s largest collection of operational coal-fired geared locomotives.
 These more-than-a-century-old steam locomotives used to be the “titans of the timber”, hauling timber on and off the Appalachians in the early 20th century.
 Today, the equipment is preserved and rail trips from the historic town of Cass offer some of the most beautiful mountain views as the train ascends to Whittaker Station and onto Bald Knob.
-The 1.5-hour round trip to Whittaker Station departs the Cass Deport twice daily from Tuesday-Sunday throughout the summer and early fall, as does the 4.5 Bald Knob round-trip excursion.
-Both schedules expand to daily departures beginning in October.
-After October 25, schedules vary.
+The 2-hour round trip to Whittaker Station departs the Cass Deport twice daily from Friday-Sunday throughout the summer and early fall.
+The ride climbs the lower slopes of Cheat Mountain along Leatherbark Creek to a stop at Whittaker Station, surrounded by green meadows and scenic countryside.